 The contracting officer should always require written acceptance of the PO by the contractor when binding a PO between the government and contractor.

-- Unilateral PO: The most common type issued.
+- Unilateral: The most common type issued.
 The Contracting Officer signs a PO and sends it to the Vendor for acceptance.
 The Government’s offer is accepted when the Vendor delivers, performs, or exhibits an intention to perform.

-- Preparation of Request for Quotation (RFQ) (Standard Form 18 – Request for Quotation)
+- Step 1: Preparation of Request for Quotation (RFQ) (Standard Form 18 – Request for Quotation)

-- Contractor accepts by performance or by signing or returning the purchase order
+- Step 9: Contractor accepts by performance or by signing or returning the purchase order

-- Include any trade and prompt payment discounts that are offered, consistent with the applicable principles at (FAR Part 14.408-3)
+- Any trade and prompt payment discounts that are offered, consistent with the applicable principles at (FAR Part 14.408-3)

 - Specify f.o.b. destination for supplies to be delivered within the United States, except Alaska or Hawaii, unless there are valid reasons to the contrary; and